 - In SPSS the user specifies whether to run a mean or frequency manually for each table.

-- In Q and Data Cracker you can either change the metadata, or, if it is showing a percentage you can use Statistics – Below or Statistics – Right to add averages to the table of percentages.
+- In Q and Displayr you can change the metadata, or if it is showing a percentage you can use Statistics – Below or Statistics – Right to add averages to the table of percentages.

 A table showing the relationship between two questions in a survey is called a crosstab.

 The following table is a crosstab of age by whether or not somebody has a listed phone number.

 This table shows the number of observations with each combination of the two questions in each cell of the table.
 The numbers of observations are often referred to as the counts.
 We can see, for example, that 185 people are aged 18 to 34 and do not have an unlisted phone number.

 Column percentages are shown on the table above.
 These percentages are computed by dividing the counts for an individual cell by the total number of counts for the column.
 A column percent shows the proportion of people in each row from among those in the column.
 For example, 24% of all people without an unlisted phone number are aged 18 to 34 in the sample (i.e., 185 / 779 = 24%) and thus we can say that based on this sample we estimate that 24% of people with an unlisted phone number are aged 18 to 24.